WEST PALM BEACH, Fla. - Ruth Jacobs day job is selling homes, knowing how to handle a gun has become an important hobby for her.

-She's been showing homes for 37 years, but it wasn't until a colleague felt threatened, she realized she could be a target.
+She's been showing homes for 37 years, but it wasn't until a colleague was threatened she realized she could be a target.

 Many of the classes at Home Safety Academy in West Palm Beach are made up of realtors like Jacobs who often encounter the unknown.

-"Unfortunately in many cases that realtor is alone and could be at risk," said David D'Eugenio, who runs the school.
+"Unfortunately in many cases that realtor is alone and could be at risk," said David D'Eugenio, who runs the training.

-If that's not enough, you can carry a concealed firearm with a permit.
+If that's not enough, carrying a concealed weapon with a permit is an option.

 "It's an option and a number of us are prepared," said Jacobs.

-It's an option Jacobs supports, but hopes she never has to use.
+Jacobs supports that option but hopes it's one she never has to use.